Skip to main content

 Ash trees were widely planted in Colorado urban neighborhoods.

 Since its initial discovery in southeastern Michigan in 2002, this insect has killed millions of ash trees (Fraxinus spp.) throughout the central and northeastern United States and Canada.
 EAB is now considered the most destructive tree insect pest ever to be introduced into North America.
+Approximately 15 percent of the trees in Colorado’s urban forests are ash, making this insect a major threat to urban forests statewide.

 Where is EAB in Colorado?